matthewjackswann/discozoo/README.md

-# Getting Started with Create React App
+# Disco Zoo React Component

+For an explanation of the code goto [SwannysCode]http://localhost:3000/projects/5

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).